pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Horace3_to_4.rst

 whenever the pixels are used allowing you to e.g. plot the realigned state (c.f. :ref:`manual/Correcting_for_sample_misalignment:Correcting for sample misalignment`).
-Though this can be costly to do repeatedly, it is a cheaper than rewriting a file every time and it is for this reason the change has been made.
+Though this can be costly to do repeatedly, it is cheaper than rewriting a file every time and it is for this reason the change has been made.

 In order to finalise a transformation once you are satisfied with the